sktime/sktime-tutorial-europython-2023/README.md

 This tutorial is about [sktime] - a unified framework for machine learning with time series. sktime contains algorithms and tools for building, applying, evaluating modular pipelines and composites for a variety of time series learning tasks, including forecasting, classification, regression.

-`sktime` is easily extensible by anyone, and interoperable with the pydata/numfocus stack.
+`sktime` is easily extensible by anyone, and interoperable with the python data science stack.

 This is an introductory `sktime` half-day tutorial with: